lief-project/LIEF/doc/sphinx/formats/pe/modifications/exports.rst

 .. admonition:: Limitations
   :class: tip

-  This binary-to-library example assumes that the original executable has been compiled to be position-independent which means that it contains relocations.
+  This binary-to-library example assumes that the original executable was compiled to be position-independent, meaning it contains relocations.

-Within a Python environment, we can check that ``lib_exe2dll.dll``  can be loaded as a DLL and that we can call ``cbk1`` and ``cbk2``:
+Within a Python environment, we can verify that ``lib_exe2dll.dll`` can be loaded as a DLL and that we can call ``cbk1`` and ``cbk2``:

 .. code-block:: python